tedee-com/tedee-api-doc/docs/source/endpoints/organizationaccesslinks/get-assignable-devices.rst

-Get organization access link assignable devices
+Get access link assignable devices
 ===============================================

 Get devices which can be assigned to an organization access link.